 Before you tell me I don’t understand, read on a bit more.
 You are probably right that I don’t understand your particular situation and what makes you feel you deserve to feel sorry for yourself.
 BUT I do know about self-pity.
 I have spent countless hours, days – even months on and off – feeling hard done by, sorry for myself, sad, alone, in pain, and unsupported.

 AND I know that the times spent wrapped up inside my self-pity blanket have made me feel worse, and it hasn’t helped me do what has to be done.
 For me, those times have been wasted moments.

 The thing is, self-pity changes nothing.
 It just makes you feel worse and even more helpless.

 Self-pity doesn’t pay the bills.

 Self-pity doesn’t help you make any positive changes – whatever the situation.
-Until, of course, you get so fed up that you decide to stop the self-pity and do something positive.
+Of course, you get so fed up that you decide to stop the self-pity and do something positive.
 So what can you do to break the cycle, to start dragging yourself out of your sorry muddy puddle?

-Many things work for me and maybe one of these might just help you too.
+Many things work for me, and maybe one of these might help you.

 And know that this post is written just as much for me as for you.
 Because I do forget.
 I do indulge in bouts of whining and self-pity.
 But the trick is to stop feeling sorry for yourself as soon as possible so that you can get on with the business of living your life and making the changes you want.